Geology of Mars: Hemispheric dichotomy

 Mars Orbital Laser Altimeter (MOLA) colorized shaded-relief maps showing elevations in the western and eastern hemispheres of Mars.
 (Left): The western hemisphere is dominated by the Tharsis region (red and brown).
 Tall volcanoes appear white.
 Valles Marineris (blue) is the long gash-like feature to the right.
 (Right): Eastern hemisphere shows the cratered highlands (yellow to red) with the Hellas basin (deep blue/purple) at lower left.
 The Elysium province is at the upper right edge.
 Areas north of the dichotomy boundary appear as shades of blue on both maps.

 The northern and southern hemispheres of Mars are strikingly different from each other in topography and physiography.
 This dichotomy is a fundamental global geologic feature of the planet.
 The northern part is an enormous topographic depression.
 About one-third of the surface (mostly in the northern hemisphere) lies 3–6 km lower in elevation than the southern two-thirds.
 This is a first-order relief feature on par with the elevation difference between Earth's continents and ocean basins.
 The dichotomy is also expressed in two other ways: as a difference in impact crater density and crustal thickness between the two hemispheres.
-The hemisphere south of the dichotomy boundary (often called the southern highlands or uplands) is very heavily cratered and ancient, characterized by rugged surfaces that date back to the period of heavy bombardment.
+The hemisphere south of the dichotomy boundary (often called the southern highlands or uplands) is very heavily cratered and ancient, characterized by rugged surfaces that date back to the period of Late Heavy Bombardment.
 In contrast, the lowlands north of the dichotomy boundary have few large craters, are very smooth and flat, and have other features indicating that extensive resurfacing has occurred since the southern highlands formed.
 The third distinction between the two hemispheres is in crustal thickness.
 Topographic and geophysical gravity data indicate that the crust in the southern highlands has a maximum thickness of about 58 km, whereas the crust in the northern lowlands "peaks" at around 32 km in thickness.
 The location of the dichotomy boundary varies in latitude across Mars and depends on which of the three physical expressions of the dichotomy is being considered.